Shuffle/Shuffle-docs/handbook/engineering/app_development.md

 	* Add example responses to the API-calls
 	* Add references to original documentation (urls)
 	* Write down anything of importance.
 It may be useful to others.
 7. **TEST**: This is an increasingly important step as we get more integrations on our hand.
 Don't just test it individually, but test it with other apps in a Workflow.
-Example: try to syncronize data from what you made with a case management system.
+Example: try to synchronize data from what you made with a case management system.
 Or send a webhook to Shuffle which adds data to it.
 KEEP these use-cases and make them clear - they can be shared as test-examples.
 8. Document: Throughout the process, we expect you to document steps.
 In most cases, we want it in Markdown format.
 [Here's a very simple example](https://github.com/frikky/security-openapis/blob/master/docs/discord.md) This may seem tedious, but is EXTREMELY important to keep everyone else up to speed with what you do.
 9. Sharing: Congrats, you're done!
 All your hard work can now be shared with the world, and we're all that tiny bit more secure.
 Sharing can be done by:
 	OpenAPI: Export the app from the GUI, then make a pull request to the [security-openapi](https://github.com/frikky/security-openapis/compare) repository.
 Add documentation to the ./docs folder with the same name.